-He is counsel on all real estate related issues arising from a $320M public/private venture located in Tempe, Arizona that includes development of a hotel, convention center, residential and retail uses and headquarters and athletic facilities for state and nationwide sports authorities, on multiple phased ground leases with a national university.
-The project requires complex incentives and entitlements from the City and university.
+He was counsel on all real estate related issues arising from a $320M public/private venture located in Tempe, Arizona that included development of a hotel, convention center, residential and retail uses and headquarters and athletic facilities for state and nationwide sports authorities, on multiple phased ground leases with a national university.
+The project required complex incentives and entitlements from the City and university.

 He served as counsel for a non-profit foundation in the acquisition of a site for a $300M research park located in Scottsdale, Arizona.
 The site was formerly a regional shopping center and presented unique issues involving substantial presence of environmental contaminants, title restrictions and hostile neighboring owners.
 Simultaneously, he was negotiating with the City the terms of a long-term, profit-sharing ground lease.